Cognigy/Documentation/docs/en/docs/ai/nodes/service/llm-prompt.md

 However, you can only replace one model with another within the same provider.

-Let's consider an example with the Anthropic provider: how to force the LLM node to use the model version `claude-3-opus-20240229`, despite the LLM resource defaulting to the `claude-v1-100k` model:
+Let's consider an example with the Anthropic provider: how to force the LLM Prompt Node to use the model version `claude-3-sonnet-20240229`, despite the LLM resource defaulting to the `claude-3-opus-20240229` model:

-1. [Create an Anthropic LLM resource](../../resources/build/llm.md#add-a-model) for Claude-1, for example, `claude-v1-100k`.
+1. [Create an Anthropic LLM resource](../../resources/build/llm.md#add-a-model) for Claude-1, for example, `claude-3-opus-20240229`.
 2. Create a Flow and add an LLM Prompt Node to it.
-3. In the LLM Prompt Node, select the model `claude-v1-100k` from the **Large Language Model** list.
+3. In the LLM Prompt Node, select the model `claude-3-opus-20240229` from the **Large Language Model** list.
 4. Override the model selection.
-In the **Custom Model Options** field, specify the custom model options as follows: `{ "model": "claude-3-opus-20240229" }`.
+In the **Custom Model Options** field, specify the custom model options as follows: `{ "model": "claude-3-sonnet-20240229" }`.
 5. Click **Save Node**.

-The LLM Prompt Node now utilizes the `claude-v1-100k` model.
+The LLM Prompt Node now utilizes the `claude-3-sonnet-20240229` model.

 Below, you'll find documentation for supported models: